isb-cgc/readthedocs/docs/source/sections/BigQuery/BigQueryTableSearchUI.rst

 Filters
 -------

-The search filters consist of a combination of a multi-select dropdown lists and checkboxes.
+The search filters consist of a combination of multi-select dropdown lists, checkboxes and free entry fields.

-Selecting multiple items within a filter will perform a Boolean "AND" on those selections and bring back any data that match any of the selected items.
+Selecting multiple items within a multi-select dropdown list or checkbox filter will perform a Boolean "AND" on those selections and bring back any data that match any of the selected items.
 For example, selecting Data Type BIOSPECIMEN and CLINICAL will display both biospecimen and clinical data.

-Selecting multiple filters will perform a Boolean "OR" on those selections and bring back only data that fits both criteria.
+Selecting multiple filters will perform a Boolean "OR" on those selections and bring back only data that fits all criteria.
 For example, selecting Data Type BIOSPECIMEN and Source of CCLE will only display CCLE biospecimen data.

 Information about each filter is detailed below.